SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper.md

 ### Step 2: Modeling and simulating the gripper deformations
 We will now add now a deformable object to a scene.
 There exists a lot of different mechanical behavior and it is important to understand the one that approximates the behavior of the real object your want to simulate.
+In particular, it is important to know how soft or stiff the material is, if it has an elastic or more complex behaviour (Hyperelastic, plastic, etc...).
 In our case, the real material is silicon which we will approximate with an elastic deformation law and simulate using the Finite Element Method (..autolink::General::FEM).
 In sofa, the ..autolink::STLIB::ElasticMaterialObject from *stlib.physics.deformable* provides a scene template to easily add such an object in your scene.

-This should results in the following scene:
+To compute the deformation of the object using the Finite Element Method a volumetric representation of shape must be provided.
+In our case we are using a tetrahedral mesh stored in a "vtk" file.
+This can be done with any meshing tool such as Gmsh or CGAL but in our case we already provide the tetrahedral mesh in a file name "*finger.vtk*".

+The scene with a finger like soft material may look like:
 <div>
 ```python
 from stlib.scene import ..autolink::STLIB::MainHeader